 Refund Policy: Once your key has been ordered from the lock shop, we are unable to process any refunds.
 Please note, each student is allowed only one key per room.
 All duplicates should be handed in to your Residence Director immediately.

 Please review our lock-out policy if you have any questions.

 If you lose your FredCard, you will need to go to the FSA Office, 1st floor of Gregory Hall.
 The first replacement is free; all other replacements are $20.

 Quiet hours are in effect in all residence halls from 10:00 PM - 7:00 AM, Sunday night through Thursday, and 12:00 AM -7:00 AM on Friday and Saturday evenings.
 These hours are set up for the benefit of all students and we ask that you respect the rights of others by observing these hours.

-- Freshmen corridor halls: Alumni (female) and Nixon (co-edu), Chautauqua (male)
+- Freshmen corridor halls: Alumni (female) and Nixon (co-ed), Chautauqua (co-ed)

-- Freshmen suite halls: Kasling (female) and Grissom (co-ed)
+- Freshmen suite halls: Kasling (co-ed) and Grissom (co-ed)